DianLestariSui/training/README.md

 [![BCH compliance](https://bettercodehub.com/edge/badge/BetterCodeHubTraining/training-assignments-simple)](https://bettercodehub.com)

-Simple Assignments for Java QSD Training With Better Code Hub
+Assignments for Java Quality Software Developer training with Better Code Hub
 ==========
-This repository is part of a set of training repositories that are used in the [QSD](https://www.sig.eu/lp/qsd/) training program.
+This repository is part of a set of 3 training repositories (simple, medium and advanced) that are used in the [QSD](https://www.sig.eu/lp/qsd/) training program: https://github.com/BetterCodeHubTraining/training-assignments-simple, https://github.com/BetterCodeHubTraining/training-assignments-medium, https://github.com/BetterCodeHubTraining/training-assignments-advanced.
 If you want to use this code in a training yourself please contact us at <bettercodehub@sig.eu>.

 About The Assignment Code
 -----------